aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-combo-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
-Combo charts in Excel let you avail of this option because you can easily combine two or more chart types to make your data understandable.
-Combo charts are helpful when your data contains multiple kinds of values including price and volume.
-Moreover, Combo charts are feasible when your data numbers change widely from series to series.
+Combo charts in Excel allow you to combine two or more chart types easily, making your data more understandable.
+Combo charts are helpful when your data contains multiple kinds of values, including price and volume.
+Moreover, combo charts are useful when your data values vary widely from series to series.

 ![todo:image_alt_text](sample.png)
 ## **Combo chart**